NikhilSDate/FourInARowBot/README.md

 * The Flask backend should be up and running.
 However, the bot won't be able to talk to the application just yet.
 The next sections explain how to integrate the bot with the API backend.

 ### C) Integrating the bot and the API backend
 * Generate an API key using a method of your choice.
-Use Python's `hashlib` module to hash the key using SHA256 as follows (where `key` is your API key and should be a string):
+For example, you could use the `token_hex()` method of Python's `secrets` module to generate a random hexadecimal text string to use as the API key.
+Once you have an API key, use Python's `hashlib` module to hash the key using SHA256 as follows (where `key` is your API key and should be a string):
   ```python
   hashed_key = hashlib.sha256(key.enocode('utf-8')).hexdigest()
   ```